nadinenavarro5/nadinenavarro5.github.io/README.md

 blogs/
 ```

-These folders contains copyrighted posts authored by Nadine Navarro ::copyright::.
+These folders contains copyrighted posts authored by Nadine Navarro :copyright:

 Otherwise, content is MIT Licensed (where applicable)